 Lifestyles: Winter, Spring, Summer and Pumpkin Spice

-The name Pumpkin Spice causes some confusion, leading many to think that the mixture contains actual pumpkin.
-Originally called Pumpkin Pie Spice, it is a blend of several familiar spices combined and used to add flavor to pumpkin pies, apple pies and other Fall favorites.
+The name pumpkin spice causes some confusion, leading many to think that the mixture contains actual pumpkin.
+Originally called pumpkin pie spice, it is a blend of several familiar spices combined and used to add flavor to pumpkin pies, apple pies and other fall favorites.
 By whisking together cinnamon, nutmeg, allspice, cloves and ginger you can create the popular spice medley.

-Nostalgia may be the reason why there are so many Pumpkin Spice fans.
+Nostalgia may be the reason why there are so many pumpkin spice fans.
 It has been proven that our brains link memory to smell.
-This may fully explain the Pumpkin Spice phenomena by saying that we love it because we associate the smell and also the taste with pleasant Holiday memories.
+This may fully explain the pumpkin spice phenomena by saying that we love it because we associate the smell and also the taste with pleasant holiday memories.

-Pumpkin Spice officially begins on September 23 this year, oops I meant Autumn.
-Here are two recipes to help you usher it in.
+Here are two recipes to help you usher in the season.
 You will love making my Pumpkin Pie Spice blend and also one of my seasonal favorites, a Salted Caramel Pumpkin Pie which is simple and delicious.

 Pumpkin Pie Spice Blend